 This is not a comprehensive list of all possible side effects of Lemtrada.
 Please see the Lemtrada product monograph for a list of other potentially serious side effects.
 It is important that those with MS discuss side effects about any medication they are considering with their physician. (*Health Canada, product monograph for Lemtrada.)

 The price of Lemtrada is $11,964 per vial for a treatment course of 5 vials over one week in year one of treatment, and 3-vials over one week in year two of treatment.
 Lemtrada is available to Canadians living with relapsing-remitting MS who have had one previous DMT treatment, through many private plans and is fully available in Quebec.

-To date, the provinces of Alberta, Saskatchewan, Manitoba,
+To date, the provinces of British Columbia, Alberta,

-Ontario, Quebec, Nova Scotia and New Brunswick have added
+Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia and New

 For more information, speak to your healthcare provider and have them contact MS One to One™ for enrolment instructions by calling 1-855-671-2663.